 Here is a pass with the muffler:

-You can’t tell how loud it is from the video, mic’s never do justice.
+Its hard to tell how loud it is from the video, mic’s never do justice.
 But its loud!
+If you notice, in the background is a major Chicagoland highway, take that into consideration.

 I was hoping that I would be able to see a difference in performance with this muffler by seeing if there was any change in the fuel requirements at high rpm, but I really didn’t see anything.
 The design of this muffler forces all of the exhaust to flow through an hourglass shaped screen as seen below, and you would think that changing the shape and flow of the exhaust like this would be a real performance killer.
 If it did, I would have seen my air/fuel ratios read rich at high RPM’s where the exhaust flow really picks up.
 My A/F ratios are logged in my tuning computer which would have made this clear.
 That said, I would like to have back-to-back runs on a dyno to confirm.